sonobeacon/Android-SonoNet-SDK/README.md

 SonoNet.initialize(this, credentials)

 control = SonoNet.Control(
             context = this,
-            contentView = contentView,  /* optional - if you want to use the app's built-in webview to show content */ withMenu = true,            /* optional - integration is only possible in conjunction with contentView */ isDebugging = true,         /* optional - if you wish to receive detailed debugging messages */ notifyMe = true,            /* optional - if you want to be notified when you enter predefined geographical regions */ bluetoothOnly = false,      /* optional - if you don't need beacon detection via microphone, defaults to false */ showMenuEntryOnlyOnly = true/* optional - if the initial menu entry should only be displayed once, default: true */
+            contentView = contentView,          /* optional - if you want to use the app's built-in webview to show content */ withMenu = true,                    /* optional - integration is only possible in conjunction with contentView */ isDebugging = true,                 /* optional - if you wish to receive detailed debugging messages */ notifyMe = true,                    /* optional - if you want to be notified when you enter predefined geographical regions */ bluetoothOnly = false,              /* optional - if you don't need beacon detection via microphone, defaults to false */ showMenuEntryOnlyOnly = true,       /* optional - if the initial menu entry should only be displayed once, default: true */ menuTextColorAsHexString = "000000",/* optional - specify the desired menu item text color in hex */ menuFontSize = 14f                  /* optional - specify the desired menu item text size in float */ )
-            )

 control?.bind(this)